Mortgage

 Loan amount$350,000$350,000

-What are current mortgage rates for 30- vs. 15-year mortgages?
+What are the current mortgage rates for 15- vs. 30-year mortgages?

 15- vs. 30-year mortgage calculator

-If you don’t have access to a specialized 15- versus 30-year mortgage calculator, don’t worry — it’s easy to use a regular mortgage calculator to compare the payments you can expect to see for these two loan types.
-LendingTree’s calculator can tell you what your individual payments will look like, as well as how much principal and interest you’ll pay with each payment, how much interest you’ll pay over the life of the loan and more.
+If you don’t have access to a specialized 15- versus 30-year mortgage calculator, don’t worry — it’s easy to use a regular mortgage calculator to compare these two loan types.
+LendingTree’s mortgage calculator below can estimate your payments and tell you how much principal and interest you’ll cover with each payment, how much interest you’ll pay over the life of the loan and more.

 loading image